A theory for generalized morphisms and beyond

 \subsection{Operator semigroup $T$}

-Sets closed under some operations are ubiquitous in mathematics.
+Sets which are closed under some operations are ubiquitous in mathematics.
 The following notion is related to this observation. \begin{definition} Let $D$ be a set and let $T$ be a set of functions from $D$ to $D$.
-If $\forall f,g\in T$, the composite $f\circ g\in T$, then we call $T$ an \emph{operator semigroup} on $D$, and call $D$ the \emph{domain} of $T$. \end{definition} \begin{remark} It is clear that $T$, possibly empty, is a semigroup with composition of functions as the binary operation. \end{remark} \begin{example} Let $B$ be a subfield of a field $F$ and let $B[x]$ be the ring of polynomials over $B$.
+If $\forall f,g\in T$, the composite $f\circ g\in T$, then we call $T$ an \emph{operator semigroup} on $D$, and we call $D$ the \emph{domain} of $T$. \end{definition} \begin{remark} It is clear that $T$, possibly empty, is a semigroup with composition of functions as the binary operation. \end{remark} \begin{example} Let $B$ be a subfield of a field $F$ and let $B[x]$ be the ring of all polynomials (in one variable) over $B$.
 Let

-Then $T$ is an operator semigroup on $F$.
-Note that the map which induces $T$, i.e., $\tau :B[x]\to T$ given by $f\mapsto {{f}^*}$, is surjective, but it is not necessarily injective. \end{example} \begin{remark} Of course, there are other ways to define an operator semigroup on a field $F$.
+(In particular, $f^*$ is a constant (polynomial) function if $f$ is a constant polynomial.)
+Then it is not hard to see that $T$ is an operator semigroup on $F$.
+Note that the map which induces $T$, i.e. $\tau :B[x]\to T$ given by $f\mapsto {{f}^*}$, is surjective, but it is not necessarily injective. \end{example} \begin{remark} Of course, there are other ways to define an operator semigroup on a field $F$.
 For example, let $T_1$ consist of only the identity function on $F$ and let $T_2$ be the set of all ring homomorphisms from $F$ to $F$, then both $T_1$ and $T_2$ are operator semigroups on $F$.
-But unlike $T$ in Example \ref{T on field--1}, neither of $T_1$ and $T_2$ could lead us to any desirable result in the remaining part of the article.
+But unlike $T$ in Example \ref{T on field--1}, neither $T_1$ nor $T_2$ could lead us to any desirable result (in the remaining part of the article).

-In fact and roughly speaking, to obtain desirable results, an operator semigroup should represent the intrinsic operations on the mathematical object involved. \end{remark} \begin{notation} Throughout the paper, we denote by Id the identity function (on some set). \end{notation} \begin{example} Let $X$ be a topological space and let $\mathcal{P}(X)$ be the power set of $X$.
+In fact and roughly speaking, to obtain desirable results, an operator semigroup should represent the intrinsic operations on the mathematical object involved. \end{remark} \begin{notation} Throughout the paper, we denote by Id the identity function (on some set which is clear from the context). \end{notation} As Example \ref{T on field--1}, the following two will lead us to desirable results. \begin{example} Let $X$ be a topological space and let $\mathcal{P}(X)$ be the power set of $X$.
 Let